 Verify Trust Before You Install

-Query the OpenA2A Registry for security scans, dependency risk, community consensus, and known advisories on any AI package.
+Query OpenA2A community trust data for security scans, dependency risk, community consensus, and known advisories on any AI package.

 terminal